zainsoherwardy/event-hub/README.md

 - **Search Orders:** Quick and efficient search functionality for orders, facilitating easy tracking and management.

 Feel free to explore the extensive capabilities of our Event Management System, providing a user-friendly experience for both administrators and event participants.
-For detailed instructions on setup, configuration, and customization, refer to the documentation provided.

-*(Include any additional information or instructions as needed)*